 5. Protractor.

-First you need to make a couple wooden corners, placing the bars to each other strictly at an angle of 90º (Fig. 1).
-Close the resulting wooden corners with each other in parallel as a whole and drill holes through the diameter of the bolts.
-Insert bolts into the holes, and tighten the corners a little to each other with nuts.
+First you need to make a pair wooden corners, placing the bars to each other strictly at an angle of 90º (Fig. 1).
+Close the resulting wooden corners together parallel to each other as a single whole and drill holes through the diameter of the bolts.
+Insert bolts into the holes and tighten the corners slightly with nuts.

-The point of this invention is to be able to sharpen simply by holding the knife vertically in relation to the sharpening surface located at a given angle.
+The point of this invention is that it is possible to sharpen simply by holding the knife vertically in relation to the sharpening surface located at a given angle.

-The most important thing is to correctly fix the donkey between the wooden corners of the fixture.
+The most important thing is to properly secure the whetstone between the wooden corners of the device.
 To do this, using a protractor, you need to set the desired angle of inclination of the touchstone and tighten the bolts tightly to clearly fix the position of the touchstone.

-The diagram and drawings of a homemade knife sharpener from mounting brackets, based on the Lansky fixture, are clearly shown below.
+The diagram and drawings of a homemade knife sharpener made from mounting angles, based on a Lansky device, are clearly shown below.

 To assemble this device you will need: